-The federal government entered a partial shutdown at midnight Friday, raising a lot of questions.
+The federal government is on the brink of a partial shutdown at midnight Friday, raising a lot of questions.

 Here’s a rundown on what to expect in Oregon and southwest Washington.